microsoft/EntraSuite-Training/Scenarios/entra-suite-poc-overview.md

 **<h2>Logistics</h2>**

-- Each stage will only require participation of a subset of stakeholders from customer​
+- Each stage will only require participation of a subset of stakeholders from customer​s.
-- There are some pre-requisites for each scenario​
+- There are some pre-requisites for each scenario​.
-- We recommend phase 2-4 to be done as close together as feasible
+- We recommend completing phases 2-4 as close together as feasible.

 **<h2>PoC | Pre-work</h2>**